Wino and Real Minimal Dark Matter Excluded by Fermi Gamma-Ray Observations: Introduction

 In addition to wino DM we also consider quintuplet ($5$-plet) and higher-dimensional odd, real representations of $SU(2)_L$ for fermionic minimal DM.
 In the context of minimal DM, the Lagrangian of the SM, ${\mathcal L}_{\rm SM}$, is extended to~\cite{Cirelli:2005uq} \es{eq:MDM}{ {\mathcal L}_{\rm MDM} = {\mathcal L}_{\rm SM} + c \bar \chi\left( i \slashed{D} + m_\chi \right) \chi\,, } where $c = 1$ ($c = 1/2$) for a Dirac (Majorana) fermion $\chi$.
 The DM candidate $\chi$ must be a singlet under the strong force, and we take it to be in the $n$-dimensional representation of $SU(2)_L$, referred to as the $n$-plet.
 Recall that the electric charge is given by $Q = T_3 + Y$, with $T_3$ the third generator of $SU(2)_L$ in the given representation and $Y$ the hypercharge of $\chi$.
 The $n$-plet representation of $SU(2)_L$ has $T_3 = {1 \over 2}{\rm diag}(n-1, n-3, \cdots, -n+1)$.
 The simplest minimal DM models, giving an electrically neutral component to $\chi$, are thus those with odd $n$ and $Y = 0$, which are real representations.
 The content of the these multiplets $\chi$ is a tower of $n$ states whose electric charges span the range from $-(n-1)/2$ to $+(n-1)/2$.
 The neutral Majorana component, labeled $\chi^0$, is the lightest and thus a suitable DM candidate, with chargino counterparts lifted in mass by radiative corrections, {\it e.g.} $m_\chi^+ - m_\chi \approx 164$ MeV at 2-loop order~\cite{Ibe:2012sx}, after electroweak symmetry breaking.

 DM candidates within these representations are almost entirely unprobed experimentally, in part because they do not scatter off of nuclei through $Z$-boson exchange, automatically evading direct detection constraints~\cite{Bottaro:2021snn,Bloch:2024suj}.
-While the wino ($n = 3$) is the simplest and canonical example of minimal, real, fermionic DM with $Y = 0$, the quintuplet ($n = 5$) is also strongly motivated~\cite{Cirelli:2005uq,Baumgart:2023pwn}; in particular, the quintuplet is cosmologically stable without necessitating additional symmetries.
-Also, the electroweak theory with a quintuplet does not introduce low-scale Landau poles.
+While the wino ($n = 3$) is the simplest and canonical example of minimal, real, fermionic DM with $Y = 0$, the quintuplet ($n = 5$) is also strongly motivated~\cite{Cirelli:2005uq,Baumgart:2023pwn}; in particular, the quintuplet is cosmologically stable without necessitating additional symmetries, and the electroweak theory does not introduce low-scale Landau poles.
+It is additionally interesting that quintuplet and higher electroweak representations are not known to arise in isolation in string theory constructions, and thus their discovery may have profound implications on the nature of our UV theory~\cite{Baumgart:2024ezp}.

 Given the Lagrangian~\eqref{eq:MDM} the cosmological history of the dark sector $\chi$ is fully determined, at least assuming a standard radiation dominated cosmological history from temperatures $T \sim M_\chi$ down to BBN.
 (Periods of early matter domination would modify the cosmological history in a straightforward way, allowing for larger DM masses.)
 Additionally, we assume that the lightest component of $\chi$ is stable on cosmological time-scales, though depending on the representation of $\chi$ this may require additional symmetries~\cite{Cirelli:2005uq}.
 In Tab.~\ref{tab:MDM} we summarize the DM masses $m_\chi$ giving the correct abundance of DM for each representation of $SU(2)_L \times U(1)_Y$ that we consider in this work.
-These masses were were computed at leading order (LO) in Refs.~\cite{Bottaro:2021snn,Bottaro:2022one}, with the exception of the wino, whose thermal mass was computed at next-to-leading-order (NLO) in Ref.~\cite{Beneke:2020vff}.
+These masses were were computed at leading order (LO) in Refs.~\cite{Mahbubani:2020knq,Bottaro:2022one}, with the exception of the wino, whose thermal mass was computed at next-to-leading-order (NLO) in Ref.~\cite{Beneke:2020vff}.
 The sources of theory uncertainty in these numbers is discussed in Ref.~\cite{Bottaro:2023wjv}, which become large for the heavier candidates in large $n$ representations, dominated by NLO corrections as the electroweak coupling approaches perturbative unitarity.